 Muybridge’s life was one marked by pain, betrayal and heartache.
 When he was thirteen, his father died, followed four years later by his older brother.
 His younger brother died of tuberculosis soon after joining Muybridge in San Francisco.
 Muybridge himself was nearly killed when he sustained a serious head injury after being thrown from a stagecoach and was never the same again.

-After he married Flora Stone, a woman half his age, she betrayed him, becoming pregnant with a son by another man.
+After he married Flora Stone, a woman half his age, she betrayed him, bearing a son by another man.
 Distraught upon discovering the infidelity, tracked the man down eight hours away in Calistoga and shot him to death in front of witnesses.
-That Muybridge had killed the man was never disputed; nonetheless, he was acquitted by the twelve men of the jury, all but one of whom were married, acquitted him.
-Years later, as Muybridge was being celebrated for his equine motion studies, Leland Stanford released a book that nearly ruined him, reducing the photographer to a footnote—a mere instrument used to execute Stanford’s grand vision.
+That Muybridge had killed the man was never disputed; nonetheless, he was acquitted by the twelve men of the jury, all but one of whom were married.
+Years later, as Muybridge was being celebrated for his equine motion studies, Leland Stanford commissioned a book that nearly ruined him, reducing the photographer to a footnote—a mere instrument used to execute Stanford’s grand vision.

 Flora Stone Muybridge